-Rafay supports the use of TOTP as a second authentication factor.
-This allows users to be strongly authenticated before they are allowed access to the Rafay Console.
+Org Admins can enable/require the use of TOTP as a second authentication factor.
+This allows users to be strongly authenticated before they are allowed access to the Org.

 When a user attempts to login, the password based primary authentication is performed first.
-Only after the primary authentication has succeeded, will Rafay prompt the user to further verify their identity with MFA using TOTP.
+Once the primary authentication is successful, the user is prompted to verify their identity with MFA using TOTP.
 The user needs to pass both primary and secondary authentication methods before they are allowed access.

-ANY TOTP based Authenticator will work with Rafay for MFA.
+ANY TOTP based Authenticator will work for MFA.

 There are several authenticators available in the market with varying degrees of sophistication.
-Rafay recommends that users select an authenticator that also supports the following capabilities on top of basic TOTP support.
+We recommend that users select an authenticator that also supports the following capabilities on top of basic TOTP support.
 These capabilities are critical for end users especially when their phone has been stolen or broken.

 - Multiple Device Support

 Some illustrative examples of TOTP Authenticator apps are listed below:

 - Microsoft Authenticator

 - Okta Verify

 MFA is an Org wide configuration that can be enabled/disabled by Org Admins.
 Once enabled, all users in the Org will be prompted/required to enroll for MFA at their next login.